sfarrens/sf_deconvolve/README.md

 - Input PSF(s): This should be either a Numpy binary or a FITS file containing a 2D array (for a fixed PSF) or a 3D array (for a spatially varying PSF) of PSF images.
 For the spatially varying case the number of PSF images must match the number of corresponding galaxy images. *e.g.* For a sample of 10 images the codes expects 10 PSFs.

-See the files provides in the `examples` directory for reference.
+See the files provided in the `examples` directory for reference.

 <a name="py_ex"></a>
 ### Running the executable script